-Information Resources and Technology technical staff maintain current patch levels and virus protection on all servers under their control.
+Information Resources and Technology technical staff maintain current patch levels and malware protection on all servers under their control.
 They scan systems for vulnerabilities on a regular basis and provide product and configuration recommendations to departments regarding system security and virus protection.
 On an ongoing basis, IRT staff will investigate and evaluate security solutions that may benefit the campus network and systems.

 The IRT HelpDesk and staff will assist individuals with recovery from virus infections.
 This includes advice on containment to stop the spread, help with removal, and advice on how to prevent a recurrence.

-All servers and other systems administered by end-user departments are to be maintained with current patch levels and available antivirus software.
+All servers and other systems administered by end-user departments are to be maintained with current patch levels and available anti-malware software.
 Departmental technical staff will be responsible to notify IRT of violations or malware incidents on the systems they administer.
 Information Resources and Technologies bears the right and responsibility to advise departments on appropriate technology protection measures.

-Bradley University requires all users of personal computers on the campus network (wired and wireless) to maintain up-to-date virus protection software and operating system security patches on their desktop and portable computers in order to protect and limit the risks to the person and the University associated with malware attacks.
+Bradley University requires all users of personal computers on the campus network (wired and wireless) to maintain up-to-date malware protection software and operating system security patches on their desktop and portable computers in order to protect and limit the risks to the person and the University associated with malware attacks.

 Students are required to protect their personal computers with antivirus software of their choosing.
-Free Anti-Virus software is provided to students at no cost and is available to students via a download from the HelpDesk Anti-Virus Software page.
+Free Anti-Virus software is provided to students at no cost and is available to students via a download from the HelpDesk Anti-Malware Software page.
 This software must be removed when a student graduates or leaves the University for some other reason.